 ELECTRICAL TECHNOLOGY — ELECTRONICS A.A.S.

-This program prepares the student for employment and advancement in the field of electronics.
+This program prepares students for employment and advancement in the field of electronics.

 PROGRAM LEARNING OUTCOMES